 IX.
 Management Contract

 Ty expressed his disappointment that the revisions to the management contract had not been received as requested.
-He requested that the prior HOA Administrator job description, which he drafted, be restored as it is necessary to ensure that FirstService is performing all its required duties.
+He requested that the prior HOA Administrator job description, which was part of the original contract , be restored as it is necessary to ensure that FirstService is performing all its required duties.

 Barbara referred to an email sent to the Board earlier that day from Ashlynn Wells, VP of Management with FirstService.
 She explained that the original job description was not compatible with the company hierarchy at FirstService.
 The HOA administrator (which the current contract calls “Resident Services Manager”) is an employee of FirstService and reports to the Director of Management, not directly to the Board.
 All FirstService employees assigned to the Association’s account are responsible to the Board of Directors and if the required duties are not being performed it will be evident in the lack of deliverables such as management reports, financials, and Board communication.